 “Hey, Derry,” Ben whispered, scratching her behind her ears.
 Her musky canine scent made him miss his own two dogs, more than he had been already.

 “And this is my brother, Curtis.”

 As the introductions were made, Ben stood up and shook Curtis’ outstretched hand.
 The older man’s grip was strong, his gaze pointed as he eyed Ben with a brusque stare.
-Immediately, Ben sensed that he wasn’t entirely happy to make his acquaintance, but Curtis opened the door further and invited them inside.
+Immediately, Ben sensed that he wasn’t entirely happy to make his acquaintance.
+But Curtis opened the door further and motioned them inside.
 They stepped into a wide foyer crowded with coats and hats on hooks and a myriad of shoes and boots on the floor.

 A woman entered in from around the corner, wiping her hands on a clay-splattered apron as though she’d just gotten up from a potter’s wheel.
-She looked to be in her late fifties, of slight stature, with light strawberry-blonde hair pulled up into a loose bun atop her head, wisps falling down around her sea-green eyes.
+She looked to be in her late fifties, of slight stature, with light strawberry-blonde hair pulled up into a loose bun atop her head.
+Wisps were settled down around her sea-green eyes.
 Ben knew without needing an introduction that this was Travis’ mother.
-“Hello,” she beamed at Travis.
+“Hello,” she said to Travis.
 “You’re home earlier than expected.”

-“Yeah, well, Uncle Ed was being a prick again,” he said.
+“Yeah, well, Uncle Ed was being a prick again,” he replied.

 Curtis laughed.
-Mrs. Cooper glared.
-Then she turned her attention to the new arrivals.
+Mrs. Cooper glared but turned her attention to the new arrivals.
 “Looks like you made some friends while you were away.”

-Travis made the introductions, and his mother extended a hand to each of them in turn, apologizing for the dried clay on her fingers and explaining that she’d been throwing pottery all morning.
+As Travis made the introductions, she extended a hand to each of them.
+Apologized for the dried clay on her fingers, explaining that she’d been throwing pottery all morning.
 “Please do make yourselves at home,” she said.
 “We love company.
 It’s been too quiet around here lately.”